Frequently Asked Questions

 If I prefer to pay personally and not use loans, is there a payment plan available to me?

-Yes, Stephen uses a payment plan that is offered in partnership with Tuition Management Services.
-The cost is $62 per semester, but the interest rate is 0%.
+Yes, Stephen uses a payment plan that is offered in partnership with Nelnet/Tuition Management Services.
+The cost is $52 per semester, but the interest rate is 0%.
 You can break down any amount you want to finance in the fall and spring into 4 equal payments.
-You can set up the plan online at stephens.afford.com.
+Set up your plan online.

 Can I get a book voucher with my remaining student loan money?

 Yes, book vouchers are available only through MBS.
-Email Emily Wilson, Financial Aid Associate/Application Coordinator, at [email protected].
-If approved, she will issue your voucher and return the information to you via your Stephens email.
+Email the Financial Aid Office at [email protected] to request a Book Voucher Request Form.
+If eligible, we will send you the form and the next steps via your Stephens email.

 How soon can I get a book voucher?